 Interviewing questions for graphic designers vary from those often asked of job candidates in other career fields.
 Designers represent their skills when sharing the visual content they’ve created.

 In many ways, a graphic designer “professionally lives or dies” by the quality and scope of projects they’re worked on throughout their careers.
 This why is why interviewing graphic designers is much more of a show and tell event.

 Unlike other job roles, such as sales or network administrators, graphic designers provide a portfolio that reflects their work that could also include client testimonials, case studies, letters of recommendation, links to social media, or other portfolio resources that reflect more of the designer’s work.

 This could be a print portfolio, yet graphic designers prefer using online portfolio sites, such as Behance, Wix, Dribble, and others.

 Career building in this field has grown in popularity, as some graphic designers get near-celebrity status for their work.

 Using an online service provider can make updating your portfolio less of a monster.
 Portfolios can range from simple and silly to interactive and intricate.
 Building a body of work for graphic designers can get made of many twists and turns, making an online portfolio great for categorizing and grouping projects by theme.

-Indeed, graphic design is used to describe many types, including that used for advertising and marketing, software, product packaging, editorial (e.g., magazines, books), and so on.
+Indeed, graphic design is used to describe many types, including those used for advertising and marketing, software, product packaging, editorial (e.g., magazines, books), and so on.

 These different uses mean there are many design specialties, including: